Spider web: Orb web construction

 After the spider has completed its web, it chews off the initial three center spiral threads then sits and waits, usually with the head facing downwards.
 If the web is broken without any structural damage during the construction, the spider does not make any initial attempts to rectify the problem.

 The spider, after spinning its web, then waits on or near the web for a prey animal to become trapped.
 The spider senses the impact and struggle of a prey animal by vibrations transmitted through the web.
+A trap line is constructed by some species specifically to transmit this vibration.
 A spider positioned in the middle of the web makes for a highly visible prey for birds and other predators, even without web decorations; many day-hunting orb-web spinners reduce this risk by hiding at the edge of the web with one foot on a signal line from the hub or by appearing to be inedible or unappetizing.

 Spiders do not usually adhere to their own webs, because they are able to spin both sticky and non-sticky types of silk, and are careful to travel across only non-sticky portions of the web.
 However, they are not immune to their own glue.
 Some of the strands of the web are sticky, and others are not.
 For example, if a spider has chosen to wait along the outer edges of its web, it may spin a non-sticky prey or signal line to the web hub to monitor web movement.
 However, in the course of spinning sticky strands, spiders have to touch these sticky strands.
 They do this without sticking by using careful movements, dense hairs and nonstick coatings on their feet to prevent adhesion.